mmhelloworld/mmhelloworld.github.io/source/_posts/2013-07-01-frege-hello-java.markdown

 or implementing an interface in Frege.
 Unfortunately both are not possible in Frege yet.
-There is a workaround though using a Java class which extends a class or implements an interface but instead of an implementation on it's own, it just delegates to a Frege function.
+There is a workaround though using a Java class which extends a class or implements an interface but instead of an implementation on its own, it just delegates to a Frege function.
 For example, see [here](https://github.com/Frege/frege/blob/master/frege/java/Lang.fr#L89) for implementing `java.lang.Runnable` in Frege using a Java class [frege.runtime.SwingSupport](https://github.com/Frege/frege/blob/master/frege/runtime/SwingSupport.java#L56) which takes a Frege function and then